 Influence matters.
 Leadership is neither a title nor a position, it is a demonstration of character that is worthy of imitation, emulation and inspiration.

 “Why” matters.
 When you dig deep into an organization and employees can tell you the deeper purpose and the mission of their organization, you will discover strong leadership there.
 Leadership means knowing how to manage and empower every level of your organization.

-Earning the title of leader does not depend on how many diplomas we have received, or which corner office we have, or how much money we make, or what title we decide to give ourselves or if we demand others to follow us.
+Earning the title of leader does not depend on how many diplomas we have received, or how much money we make, or what title we decide to give ourselves or if we demand others to follow us.

 Lead From Within: Leadership is not patronage, power and position.
 It is about the service you give to show you care, the trust you bestow to show your integrity, the character you embody.
 It’s more about reaching out instead of climbing up.

 N A T I O N A L B E S T S E L L E R

 The Leadership Gap: What Gets Between You and Your Greatness

 After decades of coaching powerful executives around the world, Lolly Daskal has observed that leaders rise to their positions relying on a specific set of values and traits.
 But in time, every executive reaches a point when their performance suffers and failure persists.
 Very few understand why or how to prevent it.